Cloud-Kingdom/The-Cloud-RPC/README.md

 # The Cloud RPC
  Gotta add more to this to help the peeps -jellisy

-# Download The thing below
+# Download The thing below before running the script
 [Download Python 3.9.6](https://www.python.org/downloads/release/python-396/)